 B. Amendments to Previously Approved Protocols

-1. Investigators must promptly report any proposed changes or revisions in an approved research project to the IRB for review using the Protocol Modification Form (PMF).
+1. Investigators must promptly report any proposed changes or revisions in an approved research project to the IRB for review using the Request for Modification of Approved Research Form.
 Approval of such changes or revisions must be received before such changes or revisions are instituted.

-2. Types of modifications requiring submission of the PMF include:
+2. Types of modifications requiring submission of the Request for Modification of Approved Research Form include:

 a.
 Change in procedure;